scvcrem/scvcrem.github.io/_projects/perchènonsononataconiglio.md

     Book cover.
 </div>

-You can learn more about the book and purchase a copy on the website of [Fondazione Franceschi](https://www.fondfranceschi.it/libro-lydia-coniglio/).
-The funds raised from the sale of the book contribute to supporting the activities and projects of the Roberto Franceschi Onlus Foundation.
+You can learn more about the book watching the [book trailer](https://www.youtube.com/watch?v=W2-xRtW6MyY) that we prepared or visiting the website of [Fondazione Franceschi](https://www.fondfranceschi.it/libro-lydia-coniglio/), where you can also purchase your copy.
+The funds raised from the sales contribute to supporting the activities and projects of the Roberto Franceschi Onlus Foundation.